savbell/whisper-writer/README.md

 - [ ] Updating GUI
 - [ ] Creating standalone executable file

-Below are features I plan on investigating and may end up adding in the future:
-- [ ] Push-to-talk option

 Below are features not currently planned:
 - [ ] Pipelining audio files